 If you’re anything like me, you’re an over-planner.
 I always make extra of everything because you just never know what’s going to happen.
-So when a cake is done, I always have extra icing sitting there that I don’t want to go to waste.
+So when a cake is done, I always have extra frosting sitting there that I don’t want to go to waste.
 This raises two questions – how do you store it and how long for?
 Each icing is different so I’ve laid it all out for you below.

-How to Store Buttercream Icing
+How to Store Royal Icing

-Sadly, fondant does not keep as well as the icings.
+Sadly, fondant does not keep as well as other icings.
 Once pre-made fondant, like Decorator Preferred Fondant, has been opened, the best way to store it is to cover it with a thin layer of shortening, wrap it tightly in plastic wrap and then place it in an airtight container.
-This may seem like overdoing it, but in my experience this has worked the best.
+This may seem like overdoing it, but in my experience, this has worked the best.
 Store it at room temperature.

 Hopefully, with these storage tips, you can extend the life of your icing or fondant and get more use out of them!